GStreamer/gstreamer/markdown/frequently-asked-questions/developing.md

 automatically use the outputs that the user configured.
 If you are using gconfaudiosink, your application should set the 'profile' property.

-## How do I debug these funny shell scripts that libtool makes ?
+## How do I debug these funny shell scripts that libtool makes?

 When you link a program against uninstalled GStreamer using libtool, funny shell scripts are made to modify your shared object